hmslima/sambahsacompletegrammar/sambahsa.md

 ### THE NEAR FUTURE

-For an event that is close to occur, we use the auxiliar “vah…”.
-It works in the following way, we add to this auxiliary the appropriate conjugation and then we put the verb in the infinitive.
+For an event that is close to occur, we use the auxiliar vah-.
+It works in the following way: we add to this auxiliary the appropriate conjugation and then we put the verb in the infinitive.
 I am going to use the verb “orbat” (to work) in this example.